Waste

 Share

 Waste motor oil is classified as hazardous waste as it can contaminate soil, water, and air.
-Although Serbian regulations for its management are clear, tens of thousands of tons are accounted for every year.
+Although Serbian regulations for its management are clear, tens of thousands of tons are unaccounted for every year.
 Auto repair shops, obliged to dispose of it, often sell the material to individuals who use it for heating.
 Burning used motor oil is extremely dangerous because of the release of substances similar to chemical warfare agents into the air, warns Dejan Lekić from the National Ecological Association.

 Just one liter of used motor oil can pollute up to one million liters of drinking water, making it one of the most harmful pollutants.